Japan's outdoor activity mecca

 This world-class resort in Nagano's Northern Alps welcomes powder enthusiasts from around the globe during the winter, as well as in the summer, when it transforms into an outdoor sports wonderland during the warmer months.

-- Check out the many festivals occurring in February
+- Checking out the many festivals occurring throughout the year

-- Escape the heat and enjoy outdoor adventures in the summer months
+- Escaping the heat and enjoying outdoor activities in the summer months

 How to Get There

 Hakuba is well serviced by a network of trains and buses.
-The area's major transport hub is Nagano Station, and the closest airport is in Matsumoto .
+The area's major transport hub is Nagano Station, and the closest international airports are Haneda and Narita.

-From Tokyo, the fastest and most flexible option is the Shinkansen from Tokyo Station to Nagano, then transferring to a bus at Nagano Station.
-Another option is to catch the daily JR Chuo Line-Limited Express Azusa to Minami-Otari, which stops at Hakuba station.
+From Tokyo, the fastest and simplest option is the Shinkansen from Tokyo Station to Nagano, then transferring to a bus at Nagano Station.
+There is also a daily service on the Chuo Line Limited Express Azusa to Minami-Otari, which stops at Hakuba station.

-Hakuba Valley began developing its resorts in the 1950s, but the 1998 Winter Olympics really brought it to the international stage.
+Hakuba began developing in the 1950s, but the 1998 Winter Olympics really brought it to the international stage.
 Hakuba and Otari Villages and nearby Omachi draw winter sports enthusiasts from around the world.

 The area enjoys around 11 meters of annual snowfall, some of the nation's best powder.
-You could easily spend a season exploring the valley's 11 resorts, 146 lifts, and over 200 runs for all levels of experience.
+Enjoy 10 resorts, 106 lifts, and over 200 runs for beginners to advanced skiers.

 Check out the winter festivals